 The ferry port of Dénia on the eastern coast of Spain is one of the best departure points for trips to the Balearic archipelago.
 It has a 2,000-year-old history and it’s a place of great historical and commercial importance.

-With frequent ferry routes year-round, the modern port serves many passengers particularly in the summer.
-It is integrated with the urban center of Dénia and has many visitor services, such as shops, car rental agencies, cafes, markets and parking lots.
+With frequent ferry routes throughout the year, the modern port serves many passengers, particularly in the summer.
+It is integrated with the urban center of Dénia and has numerous visitor services, such as shops, car rental agencies, cafes, markets and parking lots.